matsen/pplacer/docs/index.rst

     ./configure && \
     make && make install

-If you already have GSL installed, you should be able to download `this installation script`_ and just type ``source install_pplacer.sh``.
+Once GSL is installed, you should be able to download `this installation script`_ and just type ``source install_pplacer.sh``.